timed-c/end-to-end-toolchain/README.md

   		--policy{RM,EDF}     Specifies scheduling policy.
 RM for rate monotonic EDF for earliest deadline first --kfile <filename>   Path to the csv file that list the name of the tasks,its k, and its limit of interest (task name,k,l)

 Note that e2e sens command requires all the specified options.
 The traces and the Timed C file are required to be in the same folder.
-To perform sensitivity analysis for the above specified example we run
+To perform sensitivity analysis of the specified example we run

 	e2e sens example.c --trace-format param --policy EDF --epsilon 0.05 --util 0.98 --kfile klist